PrugClem/cppsock/README.md

 a simple, low-level, header-only implementation for POSIX sockets in C++ tested under windows and linux

 ## using the library
-***Please note that this library has recently been under reconstruction so issues  on the latest versions of the dev brnach may occur***

 To use the library, include the ``cppsock.hpp``.
 In windows, it is required to link the winsock library. this can be done by adding ``-lws2_32`` to the linker arguments